nbangba/savannahglow-ecommerce/README.md

 Savannah glow is a responsive single product ecommerce website that sells a shea butter product with the potential to grow and sell more products.
 It was built with [Gatsby](https://www.gatsbyjs.com/) (A react static site generator) but has dynamic component.
-It uses [Contentful](https://www.contentful.com/) as a headless CMS and data stored in firebase for the dynamic components.
+It uses [Contentful](https://www.contentful.com/) as a headless CMS and data stored in [Firebase firestore](https://firebase.google.com/) for the dynamic components.
 [Styled-components](https://styled-components.com/) is used for the styling.
 [Google cloud functions](https://developers.google.com/learn/topics/functions) is used for hosting and executing serverless functions.
 [React-pdf](https://react-pdf.org/) was used for creating the receipts.